eQosys/QINP/README.md

 !!!
 The language is a work in progress and therefore not yet stable and may be subject to breaking changes !!!

-At the moment only the x86_64 Linux platform is supported.
+At the moment only Linux and Windows (both x86_64) are supported.

 ## Getting Started